 3) Your package: Your package sets a professional tone and is something that can be used to solicit more support for your music.
 You need to have a biography written.
 Please heed my warning when I tell you that your bio needs to be no longer than one page in length.
 Trust me on this.
 Nobody wants to read more than a page so keep it short and to the point.
 When writing a bio, I always include a decent amount of background information on the band/artist, but I focus a majority of the information on the current or upcoming record.
 To really round out your package, try including a quote sheet and press clippings.
 A quote sheet is basically your endorsement page with accolades from music critics, peers, concert promoters, etc. Anything written about you in the press or “clippings” also help to covey the interest in your music.
 As you progress with your career you eventually graduate into the EPK or electronic press kit among other things.

 4) Promotional photo: Gotta have a good photo ladies and gentlemen.
 Again, you don’t have to spend a ton of money getting a good shot.
 If you can afford a professional photographer, that’s great.
 If not, chances are you know someone who can do it for you.
 This is part of developing your package which is used to solicit gigs, media attention and the like.
 When taking photos make sure to have a nice selection to choose from in both black and white and color.
+Live shots are ideal.
 Try to be creative with this.
 Bands in front of a stone wall with graffiti or standing on a bridge has been done to death.

 5) Website/social media pages: This pretty much goes without saying.
 The Internet is your best friend so use it to your full advantage.
 Get your website up.
 It has become easier and more cost effective over the years to build one.
 Your social pages are always an excellent way to keep your fans in the everyday loop so be as interactive as you can be.